stockphrase/no-silo/content/courses/workshops/find-periodicals.md

 - **Web of Science**
 - **ProQuest Central**

-Locate these databases at the [library website](https://www.library.dartmouth.edu/): `Home > Other Resources > Databases`.
+Locate these databases at the [library website](https://www.library.dartmouth.edu/) with the top-level navigation: `Home > Research Support > Databases`.
+Alternatively, you may use the [Database Finder](https://researchguides.dartmouth.edu/az.php).
 Open a tab in your browser for each database for testing purposes.

 - Each database is unique, so you will have to familiarize yourself with how it works.
 Poke around a bit and get the lay of the land.
 Get to know these databases by using a keyword [search string](/courses/workshops/search-with-precision/) that you associate with your research project.
 Use the same search strings in each of the databases and see how the results differ.